-If you have questions about Saito or are interested in getting involved, please feel welcome to join our Telegram channel or join any of the numerous communities that are living and growing on the Saito network.
+The rest of this site contains information documenting Saito consensus and introducing developers to the network.
+If you have questions about Saito or are interested in getting involved, please join our Telegram channel or any of the numerous communities that are living and growing on Saito.